Reviews You Can Rely On

 Our Analysis and Test Results

 All small canister stoves are just that — small.
 However, like an Olympic gymnast standing next to a regular-sized person, the BRS-3000T makes the other stoves look big.
-It has a weight to match: 0.9 ounces!
-A number of online reviewers experienced durability issues, but we haven't throughout our months of testing.
+It has a weight to match: 1.4 ounces (with the included bag).
+We should note that a number of online reviewers experienced durability issues, but we haven't had any issues throughout our testing (and we've purchased this stove for testing three times over the past several years).

 Fuel Efficiency